Memphis, Michigan: History

 The first European Americans to settle in the area of Memphis were members of the Wells family from Albany, New York; Anthony Wells resided here from 1834 and James Wells from 1835.
-The fledgling community was originally called Wells Settlement after them.
+The fledgling community was originally called "Wells Settlement" after them.

-The name "Memphis" was chosen and applied in 1848 when a US Post Office was established.
+The name "Memphis" was chosen and applied in 1848 when a US post office was established.
 The village was named for its location on a bluff overlooking the Belle River, which settlers likened to the position of the ancient Egyptian Memphis, "the City on the Nile".
-Memphis was incorporated as a village on 4 April 1865.
+Memphis was incorporated as a village on April 4, 1865.
 It did not attain the status of a city until 1953.

 The area was originally developed for agriculture, as most settlers were farmers.
-As lumbering became a major industry in Michigan, log rafts were floated down the Belle River into the St. Clair River, and south to Detroit.
-Some lumber was processed in Memphis and Marine City, Michigan, where there was a major shipbuilding industry.
-Much was shipped to developing midwestern cities such as Chicago and further east.
+As lumbering became a major industry in Michigan, log rafts were floated down the Belle River into the St. Clair River and south to Detroit.
+Some lumber was processed in Memphis and Marine City, where there was a major shipbuilding industry.
+Much was shipped to developing midwestern cities such as Chicago or to the east.